 Is your furnace making strange noises?
 Or have you observed that your unit is blowing cold air when you’re hoping for a comfortable blast of warm air?
-If so, it could be a indication that your HVAC equipment is about to fail during this cold winter season and you might need furnace repair.
+If so, it could be a indication that your HVAC equipment is about to fail in the middle of this cold winter season and you might need furnace repair.
 Here are some common warnings that you shouldn’t discount when it comes to your furnace:

 If you hear a loud scraping sound that sounds like metal on metal, there is quite possibly something wrong with the blower wheel.
 If you hear a sound like this, turn off your furnace right away and call Service Experts Heating & Air Conditioning to inspect the furnace.
 There are several things that could be wrong with the blower wheel.
 First, it might just be loose and if the piece is not too damaged, can be tightened.
 Second, it might be that the blower wheel is defective and will need replacement.
 Or third, it might be that the motor mount is what broke, causing the complete blower assembly to shake uncontrollably.

 Loud Bang When Furnace Starts

-If there is a loud pop when your furnace starts up, there are a couple of things that could be occurring.
-Two common culprits are a contaminated furnace burner or ignitor.
+If there is a loud pop when your furnace starts up, there are a couple of things that could be going on.
+Two typical culprits are a contaminated furnace burner or ignitor.
 A dirty furnace burner or ignitor could prevent the burners from igniting, causing gas to build up.
 When the gas finally does ignite, it will generate the loud bang you hear.
 This could result in a safety issue, especially if one of these small explosions caused the heat exchanger to crack.
-Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very costly.
+Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very expensive.